 LAS:1150 Brazilian Culture and Carnival3 s.h.

 Dance, music, historical, and social contents of Brazilian Carnival production, critical theories of performance, religious backgrounds, and theatre making in carnival parades.
-GE: Values, Society, and Diversity.
+GE: Engineering Be Creative; Values and Culture.
 Same as DANC:1150.

 LAS:1765 U.S. Latino Religions3 s.h.